 Content

-In the Content stage, you can change your newsletter design or add content using Drag & Drop functionality.
+In the Content stage, you can change your newsletter design or add content using the drag-and-drop functionality.

 Email Settings